nohat/dimming/docs/implementation/eng_execution.md

     - **Content:**

-        - **Home Assistant Light Domain:** Detailed explanation of the `dynamic_control` service parameter, new `LightEntityFeature` flags, `dynamic_state` attribute.
-Explanation of native vs. simulated handling.
+        - **Home Assistant Light Domain:** Comprehensive documentation of the `dynamic_control` service parameter, new `LightEntityFeature` flags, and `dynamic_state` attribute.
+Detailed guidance on implementing and using native dynamic control features.
-          Guidance on choosing dimming curves.

-        - **ESPHome Light Component:** New YAML options for `dynamic_control_profiles`, explanation of native dynamic control.
-Examples of local button bindings.
+        - **ESPHome Light Component:** Complete reference for `dynamic_control_profiles` YAML configuration, with examples of native dynamic control implementation and local button bindings.

-        - **ZHA/Z-Wave JS Integrations:** Document which features are natively supported and which rely on HA Core simulation.
+        - **ZHA/Z-Wave JS Integrations:** Documentation of natively supported features and implementation details for each integration, focusing on protocol-specific capabilities.

-        - **Developer Guidelines:** How other integration developers can adopt `DYNAMIC_CONTROL` and `_SIMULATED` features.

 - **Interactions:** Critical for user adoption and ecosystem growth.